 Fortunately, Facebook is proactive in helping smaller businesses and individuals understand how to use their tools.
 They know that it can be hard to look after both your business and your social media.
 We’ve compiled the most important pieces of information that you need to start your advertising journey, along with helpful links and accompanying articles to get you started.

-In order to advertise on Facebook, you need to create a business manager and ads manager.
-What is a business manager, you ask?
+In order to advertise on Facebook, you need to create a business manager and ads manager account.
+What is a business manager account, you ask?
 Essentially, a business manager is where you control your ads.
 It’s where you can plan, create, and track your advertisements.
 This can seem confusing if you’ve never had to do this before, so bare with us while we explain.

 First things first, go to business.Facebook.com and click the ‘Create Account’ button in the top right corner.

 You will then be prompted to enter some details (Name of your business, your name, your email, etc).
 Fill this out and click ‘Next’.

 Then, you need to fill out your business’s information (Address, phone number and website).
 You will then be asked whether you’re using this business manager to promote your own business or another business (only important if you’re working at an agency and you’re creating the BM on behalf of your client).
 Click ‘submit’ once you’ve filled out the form.

 You will then receive a confirmation email from Facebook.
 Confirm this to continue with the next steps.